kennyk65/react-demos/aws-deploy/README.md

-# React + Vite
+# Deploy React on AWS

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project provides a complete example of how to deploy a React based application on AWS.
+It consists of three main elements:

-Currently, two official plugins are available:
+1. The React application

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+2. A CloudFormation template to build out the AWS infrastructure (S3 bucket for React build code, API Gateway and Lambda for backend APIs, CloudFront distribution)
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+3. Github actions for building and deploying the React app to S3.